ahmadiehsan/personal_docs/docs/software/system_development/oop/design_patterns/template_method.md

 ## Hooked on Template Method

 A hook is a method that is declared in the abstract class, but only given an empty or default implementation.
-This gives subclasses the ability to “hook into” the algorithm at various points if they wish; a subclass is also free to ignore the hook.
+This gives subclasses the ability to "hook into" the algorithm at various points if they wish; a subclass is also free to ignore the hook.